govolution/avet/README.md

 Instead of injecting random content, it is possible to optimize the content, to achieve higher probability of evasion.
 The optimizer extracts benign sections from goodware and uses a genetic algorithm to optimize the injected content.
 The content is optimized against MalConv, which is a static machine learning-based detector based on a convolutional neural network.
-The used MalConv implementation is from the SecMl Malware library.
+The used MalConv implementation is from the [SecML Malware](https://github.com/pralab/secml_malware) library.

-A sufficient quantity of goodware is required and should be put into the `input/goodware_samples` folder.
+Goodware is required and should be put into the `input/goodware_samples` folder.
+The [DikeDataset](https://github.com/iosifache/DikeDataset) for example is a good source to get benign executable files.
+The more, the better, but 100 is sufficient for testing purposes.

 To use the optimizer, use the `$genetic_optimizer` command:
 ```sh